nodeca/nodeca-doc/src/documents/requests.html.md

 Adding cache support
 --------------------

-By default, no cache exists, except static/assets servers.
+By default, no cache exists, except for static/assets servers.
 But you can extend support for some responders, to improve performance.